stronnag/msp_set_rx/README.md

 While this tool attempts to arm at a safe throttle value, removing props or using a current limiter is recommended.
 Using the [INAV_SITL](https://github.com/iNavFlight/inav/blob/master/docs/SITL/SITL.md) may be a better option.
 A suitable configuration for such experiments is described in the [fl2sitl wiki](https://github.com/stronnag/bbl2kml/wiki/fl2sitl#sitl-configuration)

 Please also note that if you do not define a "low throttle" (`-throttle`) value, then when armed, the motors will run at randomly changing throttle between 1100us and 1300us.
 Please ensure you and your hardware are content with this.

+By default, the RC values are refreshed every 100ms (10Hz), twice the required minimum refresh rate.
+With `-every 200`, then RC values are updated every 200ms (5Hz).
+This should not failsafe, however any value greater than 200 will failsafe.

+* `-every 200` : works
+* `-every 201` : never comes out of failsafe.

 ## Examples